ehb2hi/video_manager/README.md

 - YouTube downloader: Choose resolution and download with yt-dlp.
 - Video splitter: Split by chapter timestamps into separate files.
 - Simple PyQt5 interface with progress display.
+- YouTube uploader: Upload videos to your channel with title, description, tags, privacy, and category.
+OAuth flow supported.
+  - Optional: choose a thumbnail image (JPG/PNG/GIF) to set after the upload completes.

 Requirements